inet-framework/inet/showcases/emulation/basic/doc/index.rst

 that here we use the the host's wlan interface instead of its Ethernet interface.

-After the TAP device is created and brought up like in the previous example, the simulation can be run.
+After the TAP device is created and brought up like in the previous example, the simulation is run.
 The simulated ping application of the sender host generates the ECHO REQUEST messages.
 The message is routed towards the receiver host inside the simulation.
 The receiver host's wlan interface writes the messages into the TAP device.
 The host computer gets the requests and replies by sending an